 There is so much uncertainly in life no matter how many times you think things through.
 However, the one thing that I was always certain about was getting married to Andrew.
 In 2007 we decided to take a major step to walk down the isle and defy all social and cultural norms to start our story as a couple.

 After we celebrated our first wedding anniversary I said to Andy, “If we make it to ten years, let’s go to Paris”.
-So, here we are – ten years later, happy and stronger than ever in Paris celebrating love.
+So, here we are – ten years later, happy and stronger than celebrating our love in Paris.

 We both have grown and learned so much during these ten years.

 It seems so simple and cliché, but it is true.
 No matter the issue, big or small, good or bad we commit to getting through it together.
 LOVE is what we remind ourselves of and use our energies to be grateful for each other.

 I am a hopeless romantic but learned that each day does not end with roses, rainbows and unicorns.
 There will be disagreements, challenges, surprises, illness, loss and sometimes life-altering moments.
 Not always in our relationship but stresses of everyday life.
 Marriage is real life and we have learned to take on life as a team.

 Lesson Three: Communication is Key:

 I am definitely a stewer.
 I prefer having internal monologues work through what I am thinking and feeling.
 Usually it is my inability to clearly communicate my expectations that leads me to brood.
 “Come on Andy, can’t you read my mind!!!” ?